Home > Desserts > Passionfruit And Chocolate Cake

 Passionfruit Curd

-• Add the passionfruit pulp and sugar to a microwave safe bowl and microwave for 2 minutes.
-Use a whisk to whisk until well combined and sugar is dissolved.
-Add the egg yolks while stirring.
-Microwave for 1minute then stir.
-Repeat that another 2 times.
-Then add the butter and stir until melted and everything is well combined.
+• Add butter and chill - Then add the butter and stir until melted and everything is well combined.
 Cover with plastic wrap and allow to set in the fridge for 3 hours or overnight.

 Chocolate Cake

-• Preheat your oven to 175°C / 350°F. Spray three 8-inch cake tins with oil spray and line the bottom with baking paper.
+• Preheat a fan-forced oven to 175C / 350F.
+(190C / 375F for no fan).
+Spray three 20cm / 8-inch cake tins with oil spray and line the bottom with baking paper.

-• Add the flour, sugar, baking powder, bicarb soda, cocoa powder and salt to a large mixing bowl.
-Use a whisk to stir until well combined.
-Add the milk, eggs, vegetable oil, vanilla and the coffee shot to the dry ingredients and stir until well combined.
-Add the boiling water and stir until the batter is evenly mixed.
+• Add boiling water - Add the boiling water and stir until the batter is evenly mixed.
 It will become really thin once you add the boiling water, totally normal.

 Notes